odysseyindia/odyssey-tours/content/english/tim/itineraries/south-indian-highlights/_index.md

           The Thirumalai Nayak Palace is situated 1km from the temple.
 Built in 1636 by the king Thirumalai Nayak, it has pillars in Italian style, a Mughal arch and Dravidian decoration.
 The Vandiyur Mariamman Tank is a huge temple tank with a mandapam in the centre.
-During the 'Floating Festival' , the temple deities are taken out in the tank on floats.
+During the ‘Floating Festival’ , the temple deities are taken out in the tank on floats.
         date: ''
         etd: ''
         duration: ''